Skip to main content

 Incoming data is treated the same as agent conversations: it goes through the same digesting pipeline to extract structured context.

 External data enriches your agents’ context beyond what you explicitly tell them.
-Your agent can reference an email thread or know about an upcoming meeting without you bringing it up.
+Your agent can reference an email thread, know about an upcoming meeting, or recall a Slack discussion without you bringing it up.

 3. Digesting and Graph Construction